 The legal dispute started on March 31 when Century challenged the validity of the termination of an October 2013 deal for a casino-related project slated for construction at the government-owned Bagong Nayong Pilipino Entertainment City in Parañaque City.

-Century initiated that day a petition (Civil Case No. 14-359) seeking interim measures of protection — referring to a writ of preliminary injunction, writ of preliminary mandatory injunction, writ of preliminary attachment/garnishment and ex-parte 20-day temporary order of protection, against the Okada group.
+Century initiated that day a petition (Civil Case No. 14-359) seeking interim measures of protection — referring to a writ of a preliminary injunction, writ of preliminary mandatory injunction, writ of preliminary attachment/garnishment and ex-parte 20-day temporary order of protection, against the Okada group.

 The petition, however, was denied on May 13.
 It then prompted Century to file a motion for reconsideration.